-Marine's remains to be escorted on I-70 Wednesday, public visitation set for Sept.
-11
+Thousands honor fallen Marine with procession through St. Louis area

-ST. CHARLES COUNTY, Mo. — The procession for local fallen hero Marine Lance Corporal Jared Schmitz will stretch across the St. Louis area Wednesday afternoon.
+ST. CHARLES COUNTY, Mo. — The procession for local fallen hero Marine Lance Corporal Jared Schmitz is stretching across the St. Louis area.
+You can watch 5 On Your Side's coverage in the video player here.

 Schmitz was one of 13 U.S. service members killed in a suicide bombing at the Kabul airport in Afghanistan on Aug.
 26. Schmitz was among a group of Marines sent back to Afghanistan to assist with evacuation efforts.

-His remains will arrive at St. Louis Lambert International Airport at about 12:30 p.m.
-Wednesday.
-From there, the Missouri State Highway Patrol confirmed a procession will escort Schmitz's remains to a St. Charles County funeral home.
+His remains arrived at St. Louis Lambert International Airport at about 12:30 p.m. and the procession got underway a little over an hour later.

+Schmitz's remains were transferred into a military Humvee equipped with the U.S. Marine Corps flag, a U.S. flag and a clear back door allowing those honoring the military hero to see his casket.

-The procession is expected to start at 1 p.m.
-Wednesday at Lambert.
-It’ll continue west on Interstate 70 for 12 miles, stretching from the airport to Baue Funeral Home, which is just off the Cave Springs Road exit.
+After leaving the airport, the procession continued west on Interstate 70.
+The route is 12 miles long stretching from Lambert to Baue Funeral Home, which is just off the Cave Springs Road exit in St. Charles County.

+Hundreds of police motorcycles and Patriot Guard Riders from across the U.S. proceeded Schmitz's remains.

+All along the route, hundreds gathered to pay their respects.
+Many of them stood along the side of the interstate waving flags and wearing red, white and blue.
+Even more people stood in the grassy area just off the highway.

-Missouri State Highway Patrol Cpl.
-Dallas Thompson said Tuesday the westbound lanes will be closed, and intersections will reopen as soon as the procession passes.
-Thompson said the procession is expected to take about 20 minutes.
+Missouri State Highway Patrol coordinated efforts to close westbound I-70 lanes as the escort approached each exit.
+Cpl.
+Dallas Thompson said Tuesday intersections would reopen after the procession passed.

 Thompson said the interstate closure is for safety reasons because so many slow-moving vehicles will be involved.
-He said private vehicles as well as military vehicles will be involved.

-Missouri Patriot Guard Riders and hundreds of people are planning to honor Lance Cpl.
-Schmitz during the procession and along the route.

-5 On Your Side has contacted several fire departments to see which overpasses they will be set up on and for further details on how members of the public can honor Schmitz.
-We will update this story when we receive more details.

-Services for Schmitz were shared on the funeral home's website Tuesday afternoon.
 A public visitation is set for Saturday, Sept.
-11 from 3-10 p.m at Baue's Cave Springs location.
+11 from 3-10 p.m. at Baue's Cave Springs location.
 The funeral service will be private.
 Schmitz will be laid to rest in Jefferson Barracks National Cemetery.

 Lance Cpl.
-Schmitz, 20, grew up in Wentzville and was a 2019 graduate of Fort Zumwalt South.
+Schmitz, 20, grew up in St. Charles County and was a 2019 graduate of Fort Zumwalt South.
 His father told 5 On Your Side his son’s interest in the military started in high school, and he trained before he even was a recruit.

 "He knew his calling was to help and to serve and to protect and being a Marine was going to be enabled to do all of those things," Mark Schmitz said.